Last Updated on December 29, 2021

 There are other types of catfish available, but they’re usually given a more specific name, e.g. Pangasius or basa – which will be covered separately.

 The FDA lists catfish as having a mean mercury concentration of 0.024PPM (parts per million) in their tests.
-This means that catfish have a low level of mercury.
+This means that catfish have low levels of mercury.
 To put it into perspective, anything below 0.1PPM is still considered to be “low” in mercury (source: FDA).

 Additionally, the Environmental Defense Fund also confirms that USA catfish fit into the “low mercury” category.
 They also have a good eco-rating (source: EDF).